 - The length of medical care, how much insurance is available, and who was at-fault in the auto accident can all impact how long settlement and compensation will take.

 - Most insurance adjusters will not make a fair settlement offer until they are convinced you can beat them in court.

 - Reimbursement usually occurs within 30 days or less after a formal settlement agreement or verdict.

-- Our legal team can give you an estimate on how long your case might take to settle if you call us for a free case evaluation.
+- Our car accident lawyer can give you an estimate on how long your case might take to settle if you call us for a free case evaluation.

 - Should a victim wait until they’re fully recovered before making a claim?

 - What is the Georgia Statute of Limitations for car accident personal injury claims?

 - How can the total amount of coverage available affect the speed of settlement?

 - Do settlements take longer if an injured driver is found partially at fault?